 Siqing Lu Mesmerizes Harvard with a World-Class Solo Violin Recital

-Jointly hosted by Boston International Media Consulting and renowned entrepreneur and bestselling author Yolanda Dong Siyang, the event drew nearly 500 classical music enthusiasts from the Greater Boston area.
+Jointly hosted by renowned entrepreneur and bestselling author Yolanda Dong Siyang and North America Entertainment, the event drew nearly 500 classical music enthusiasts from the Greater Boston area.
 Every seat was filled, creating an atmosphere of rare excitement and anticipation.

 Distinguished guests in attendance included: